You can use this material to represent point clouds as closed surfaces.

 Similar to Point Cloud Rendering, you can display models shaded as follows:

-- Assign a Splat Surface Rendering material to your model.
+- Assign a Splat Surface Rendering material to your point cloud.

 - Lastly, select the default Flashlight in the Object List, and increase its range and spot angle in the Object Inspector.